 DALLAS – Today in Aviation, the American-built, narrow-body, four-engined Convair 990 ‘Coronado’ took to the skies for the first time in 1961.

-However, its capacity meant that it would not be profitable on its transcontinental routes.
+However, its capacity meant it would not be profitable on its transcontinental routes.
 As a result, AA requested a larger airframe with transcon capabilities.

 Convair came up with the 990 ‘Coronado’ named after the San Diego city.
-The jet was stretched by 10 feet to carry between 110 and 149 passengers.
+The jet was stretched by ten feet to carry between 110 and 149 passengers.
 Developments to the aircraft’s wings, fuselage and avionics.
 General Electric also upgraded the engines creating the CJ805-23B powerplant.

 However, the 990s performance did not live up to the promises made by Convair.
 AA was unhappy and significantly reduced its original order for 25 jets with options on 25 more.
 Despite introducing the type in 1962, it began to retire its 990s in 1967.

 In an attempt to turn around its fortunes, Convair developed the 990A.
 Various upgrades were made, but AA did not take up the variant, opting for the rival Boeing 707/720.
 Swissair (SR) introduced the type in 1962 and put it into service on its long-range flights to South America, West Africa and the Middle and Far East.

 A New Lease of Life